-Epuron is exploring an area east of Lake Burrendong that is suitable for a wind farm.
-The location has been chosen because of the site's strong wind resource, proximity to high voltage transmission lines and good road access with few neighbouring properties.
+The project area is currently used for grazing, a complementary land use, has a strong wind resource, is close to high voltage transmission lines and has good road access with few neighbouring properties.

-The project would involve up to 72 wind turbines with an estimated output capacity of up to 446 megawatts (MW).
+The proposal involves up to 72 wind turbines with an estimated generating capacity of up to 446 megawatts.
 The final design will be guided by the interests of landowners in the area and results of the environmental impact assessment.

 Assessment work is underway and Epuron is working with local landowners and other stakeholders in preparation for a development application.

 The Planning Secretary's Environmental Assessment Requirements (SEARs) issued for the project and other planning documentation is available on the project's page in the NSW Major Projects portal.

 The project has also been determined a 'controlled action' by the Australian Department of Agriculture, Water and the Environment (DAWE) under the Environment Protection and Biodiversity Conservation Act 1999 and will be assessed under DAWE's bilateral agreement with the NSW Department of Planning, Industry and Environment.